critical-path/macaddress/README.md

 False
 ```

 5. To work with the MAC address's octets, access its `octets` property.
-It is a `list` containing one `Octet` object for each of the address's six octets.
+It contains one `Octet` object for each of the address's six octets.

 ```python
 >>> print(mac.octets)